 Upon receipt of satisfactory references, we will be in contact to confirm a tenancy commencement date.

 We will draw up a legally binding tenancy agreement and make arrangements for you to attend the office or to meet you at the property for you to sign this, and agree the inventory and schedule of condition for the property (if applicable).

 Most residential properties are let on an Assured Shorthold Tenancy (AST), there are some exceptions which we will inform you of if applicable to your tenancy.

-The initial pre tenancy sign in payment, including your first months rent, security deposit and agreement fee, must be paid in cleared funds.
+The initial pre tenancy sign in payment, including your first months rent and security deposit must be paid in cleared funds.

 We accept payment by debit card, bankers draft or building society cheque, bank transfer (5 working days prior to your tenancy commencement date), or why not use our easy online payment option.
-With regret we cannot accept rent or deposit payments by credit card.
+With regret we cannot accept rent or deposit payments by credit card or cash.

 We will provide you with the details of the bank account your ongoing rental payments should be paid to, normally rents are payable monthly in advance by bankers standing order, unless agreed otherwise.

 Rents are usually exclusive of council tax and utility bills, unless otherwise stated.

 You will pay a security deposit upon moving into your chosen property; please see our individual property listings for details of the deposit amount for your chosen property.